Prince of Persia: The Sands of Time: Design

 The game used an updated version of the company's Jade engine, designed for Beyond Good & Evil.
 When the team saw the capacities of the Jade engine, they decided to use it for The Sands of Time.
 For The Sands of Time, the team made improvements to the engine by adding additional walking and running animations, enabling smoother character movement.
 They also made custom animations for the character.
 The engine made editing and fine-tuning the game very easy due to its easy-to-use tools.
 Using this as a base, they were able to focus on rapid integration of new elements into the game, and were also able to do quick testing and adjustments.
 The team developed "substance" and "glow" systems, which respectively enabled natural movements of cloth and gave the lightning effects a "magical" feel.
 The way the engine was structured, with all assets in a single accessible folder, proved problematic when alterations needed to be made or new features added, as the team size meant too many people were accessing the engine and were causing data to be overwritten, files to be corrupted, and the whole system to crash.
 They attempted to solve the problem using a "data monkey" solution which would allow for simultaneous access, but it came late in development and they did not risk making such a radical change to the system.
 Instead, they set up a file server to manage check-in times, which could allow for management of access and prioritisation of critical work.
+Mallat stated that the team worked to have a "loading free experience" to not break immersion, even allowing players to downright skip saving points.
+To enable these seamless transitions regarding a technical restriction of the Jade engine, that was only be able to render one large room at a time, the rooms were separated by large S-shaped corridors, and as the player was halfway through the corridor the game would invisibly unload the previous room and load in the new one.